djpapzin/Comment-Scope/TO_DO.md

-- [x] Change "Scrutinize Comments" button to "Scrutinize"
+- [ ] Change "Scrutinize Comments" button to "Scrutinize"
-- [x] Add more visualizations during the scrapping process, let's use various spinners as tusers watits for comments, they must be updated all along the way on what iss happening while waiting.
+- [ ] Add more visualizations during the scrapping process, let's use various spinners as tusers watits for comments, they must be updated all along the way on what iss happening while waiting.
-- [x] The "Video Summary (Gemini Pro Exp)" must use the youtube transcript to generate the summary
+- [ ] The "Video Summary (Gemini Pro Exp)" must use the youtube transcript to generate the summary
-- [x] Addd emoji to our streamlit app
-- [x] Send All comements nd replies to th gemini model to geta  comprehensive summary, it has 2m context window to handle all the incoming te
+- [ ] Send All comements nd replies to th gemini model to geta  comprehensive summary, it has 2m context window to handle all the incoming te
 - [ ] Create a "Community Consensus" feature that summarizes the majority opinion on controversial topics discussed in the comments
 - [ ] Add a "Storyteller" feature that weaves together related comments to create a narrative about viewers' experiences
 - [ ] Create a "Time Saver" mode that summarizes long comment threads into brief bullet points
 - [ ] Develop a "Controversy Meter" that highlights if there are significant disagreements or debates in the comments
-- [x] Implement a "Quick Pulse" feature that provides a 2-3 sentence summary of the overall comment sentiment and main topics - **This is already implemented as the "Comments Summary" feature.**
+- [ ] Implement a "Quick Pulse" feature that provides a 2-3 sentence summary of the overall comment sentiment and main topics - **This is already implemented as the "Comments Summary" feature.**
 - [ ] Develop a "Controversy Meter" that highlights if there are significant disagreements or debates in the comments
 - [ ] Add "Chat with comments" feature using doc_search_embeddings.txt
 - [ ] **Add "Chat with comments" feature using doc_search_embeddings.txt**: Explore the possibility of using embeddings to allow users to ask questions about the comments and receive relevant answers.
 - [ ] **Enhance "Quick Pulse"**: Make the summary more engaging and user-friendly.
 Consider using emojis to represent sentiment visually. - **Consider enhancing the existing "Comments Summary" feature instead.**
 - [ ] Change streamlit name to "CommentScope: Powered by Gemini AI"
+- [ ]